5 Teachings from Shri Krishna all Modern-day Brands should AdoptAugust 11, 2020

 - Talk to their Emotions

 Every action of his was designed to evoke an emotional response.
-Whether it was during the Salt March or fasting until death, Gandhiji would always talk to the emotions of the people whom he was addressing.
-Similarly, in your marketing and advertising efforts too, tap into your audience’s emotion to make them notice, remember, share and buy your product or service.
+Whether it was during the Salt March or fasting until death, Gandhiji would always talk about the emotions of the people whom he was addressing.
+Similarly, in your marketing and advertising efforts too, tap into your audience’s emotions to make them notice, remember, share and buy your product or service.
 Emotion always elicits a consumer response.

 - Honest & Ethical Communication

-He always emphasized on the importance of open, honest and ethical communication.
-Whether it was writing to the press, addressing fellow countrymen or talking to the leaders or British government, he always did so in an ethical manner.
+He always emphasized the importance of open, honest and ethical communication.
+Whether it was writing to the press, addressing fellow countrymen or talking to the leaders or the British government, he always did so in an ethical manner.
 In marketing and business too, your communication with your customers and prospects should be transparent and ethical.
 A competitor may try to hit your brand image but if you work with a sound mind and tap into your inner strength, nobody can ruin your reputation.